PoTo: A Hybrid Andersen's Points-to Analysis for Python: Results

-We choose DLInfer for several reasons: (1) DLInfer is recent work in a top conference, (2) it compares with several state-of-the-art deep-learning techniques: Type4Py~\cite{mir_et_al_2022}, Typilus~\cite{allamanis_et_al_2020}, PYInfer~\cite{Cui_et_al_2021}, and DeepTyper~\cite{Hellendoorn_et_al_2018}, (3) DLInfer infers types for local variables, not only parameters and returns, and (4) DLInfer's artifact~\cite{yanyan_yan_2023_7575545} includes full Python packages along with analysis results allowing for a comparison over the same code base.

-In addition to DLInfer, we also compare our result to Pytype, a prominent static type checking and type inferece tool~\cite{pytype_2016}.
+In addition to DLInfer, we also compare our result to Pytype, a prominent static type checking and type inference tool~\cite{pytype_2016}.
 To get type information for all variables, we instrument the package by inserting Pytype's command \python{reveal_type(var)} for each local variable at the end of a function, and run Pytype on each file in the package directory.
 The types are then collected and combined to be the inferred result of Pytype.
 This process takes time to complete but only needs to be done once.
-We note that this is a departure from standard use of Pytype as baseline for type inference work, which uses Pytype's result on parameters and returns only (e.g.~\cite{peng_et_al_2022}); Pytype is able to infer types for local variables as well and we make use of this in our comparison.
+This is a departure from standard use of Pytype as baseline for type inference work, which uses Pytype's result on parameters and returns only (e.g.~\cite{peng_et_al_2022}); Pytype can infer types for local variables as well and we make use of this in our comparison.

-Our evaluation considers 4 research questions: \begin{itemize}[leftmargin=*] \item RQ1: How high is the coverage of PoTo+ compared to other type inference techniques? \item RQ2: To what extent are the types from PoTo+ equivalent to those from other techniques? \item RQ3: In cases where the types from PoTo+ do not match those from other techniques, which one is correct? \item RQ4: Does the time to run PoTo scale well and how does it compare to Pytype? \end{itemize}
+Our evaluation considers 4 research questions: \begin{description} \item[RQ1:] How high is the coverage of PoTo+ compared to other type inference techniques? \item[RQ2:] To what extent are the types from PoTo+ equivalent to those from other techniques? \item[RQ3:] If the types do not match those from other techniques, which one is correct? \item[RQ4:] Does the time to run PoTo+ scale well and how does it compare to Pytype? \end{description}

-\paragraph{Summary of findings.} To answer RQ1, we measure the percentage of total keys in a package for which our analysis reports types against the percentage of total keys for which the four other type inference techniques report types (more detail on methodology in~\Secref{sec:rq1}).
+To answer RQ1, we measure the percentage of total keys in a package for which our analysis reports types against the percentage of total keys for which the four other type inference techniques report types (more detail on methodology in Section~\ref{sec:rq1}).
 Our analysis collects types for a \emph{larger percentage of total keys} compared to the four other techniques.
-To answer RQ2, we compare our inferred types to those inferred by each of the four other techniques, measuring the equivalence in term of total match, partial match, and mismatch (more detail in~\Secref{sec:rq2}).
+To answer RQ2, we compare our inferred types to those inferred by each of the four other techniques, measuring the equivalence in term of total match, partial match, and mismatch (more detail in Section~\ref{sec:rq2}).
 Our inferred types \emph{largely match with Pytype's}.
-While there some match with DLInfer, there is disagreement in many keys.
+While there is some match with DLInfer, there is disagreement in many keys.